 When Disney Plus was first announced, some scoffed at the idea.
-What would it offer that we couldn't already get from Netflix, Amazon, or Hulu?
+What would it offer that we couldn't already get from Netflix, Amazon, or Hulu (opens in new tab)?
 Quite a lot, as it turns out.
 The service draws from over 90 years of movies, TV shows, and documentaries that go way beyond Disney cartoons.
-More specifically, its library stretches from Frozen 2 all the way back to Steamboat Willie, a 1928 cartoon that served as one of Mickey Mouse's first appearances.
+More specifically, its library stretches from Loki all the way back to Steamboat Willie, a 1928 cartoon that served as one of Mickey Mouse's first appearances.

-The service does pretty well in terms of value as a result.
-There's a whole lot here to enjoy in a Disney Plus sign-up, and I'd argue it's got something for everyone (be it fans, kids, or casual viewers who just want something to do during the pandemic where indoor fun is a bit more important).
-Those wanting a trip down memory lane will find more than enough to keep them busy.
-Disney fans like me are also well in.
-Alongside the films we love, there are fascinating documentaries that go behind the scenes of Disney parks around the world.
-It's beyond ideal for children, too.
-Seriously, you could sit younger members of the family down in front of the cartoons section and not see them again for months.
+The service does a pretty good job in terms of value as a result.
+There's a whole lot to enjoy in a Disney Plus sign-up, and I'd argue it's got something for everyone (be it fans, kids, or viewers that just want something to do during the pandemic where indoor fun is a bit more important).
+Seriously, you could sit nostalgic Disney nerds like me or younger members of the family down in front of it and not see them again for months.

-Still, I can't really knock it too much for this.
+Still, I can't really knock Disney Plus too much for this.
 It'd be like criticizing The Lion King for not being more violent.
 That's not really what it's for.